2x Intel Xeon E5-2690 CPU, SuperMicro X9DRD-EF MOBO, 64GB 1066 MHz DDR3L, 36TB storage (24TB usable)

 A virtual machine I spin up about twice a year, this VM is used primarily to host Minecraft servers.
 I adjust the RAM and CPU of the VM depending on how many of my friends have decided to play Minecraft this Summer/Winter.

+A small VM with a mere 512MB of RAM that hosts my Pi-hole DNS server.
 The VM also hosts my Unbound DNS server.
 Due to the wacky physical setup of my network (lots of loopbacks), this was necessary to get everything to work.

+A mostly-depracated virtual machine.
+It used to host all of my webservices, but I have since migrated those to the VM Babayan.
+Right now, this VM is used only for Plex and an instance of Tautulli.
 Originally, every service was hard-installed on this VM.
 It caused a lot of breakage and confusion when I needed to update/change/add/remove services.
 The clutter got to the point where it was hard to scale, so I needed to reassess how I was going to structure my services.

 An LXC running on the host Proxmox instance for my Network File System.
 Due to the limitations of Proxmox, I cannot directly mount my media storage to the virtual machines.
 This NFS LXC acts as a passthrough to allow the virtual machines to access the storage via SSHFS.